 Additionally, be mindful of your impact on the environment when you’re exploring natural areas.
 Stay on designated trails, and don’t disturb wildlife or vegetation.

-Do: Try Local Cuisine On Your Florida Vacation
+Do: Try Local Floridian Cuisine on Your Vacation

 Florida has a rich culinary scene, with plenty of delicious and unique dishes to try.
 Whether you’re looking for fresh seafood, Cuban sandwiches, or key lime pie, there’s something for everyone.
 Look for local restaurants and food trucks, and don’t be afraid to try something new.